seanstar12/nodeFileBrowser/README.md

 Chopping Block (My todo list):

   * Rework '/' to a function based operation
+  * Change the reading of filetypes to a list of known types
   * Need to finalize signup page
   * Add proper routes to handle/manage users
   * Setup some sort of DB and get rid of config file